david-istvan/ethereum-cloning-tse-replication-package/README.md

 ### Reproduction of the prepared data (`/01_data/prepared`)

-Follow the steps below to reproduce the prepared data in `/01_data/prepared`.
+Follow the steps below to reproduce the prepared data in `/01_data/prepared` by (i) merging author, transaction and file length metadata into the clone data; and (ii), pre-processing data for analysis and persisting the pre-processed data into pickle files.
+Some of the pre-processing steps are potentially time-consuming.
+In such cases, the approximate execution times are reported in the source file.

 1. Run `python 03_mergeMetadata.py` in the `/02_prepare` folder.
 2. Run `python 04_prepareAnalysisData.py` in the `/02_prepare` folder.